pleb/blog/posts/minimal-nextjs-blog-part5-miscellaneous-pages.md

 }
 ```

-And lastly, I'll add a link to my miscellaneous page in the `index.tsx` component.
-The full path is `/pages/index.tsx`
+And lastly, I add a link to my miscellaneous page in the `index.tsx` component.
+You'll notice the link to the about page is static.
+I decided that because there will only every be a handful of miscellaneous pages, the effort to making this links dynamic is not worth it.

 ```tsx
 <section>